radview/webload-documentation/docs/dashboard/managing_organizations.md

 1. The new user’s settings can now be defined/edited.

    - A super admin can set the new user’s permissions and other settings, by clicking **Edit** in the respective row in the Users window [(Figure 90)](#uperadmin_user_list).
 For instructions, refer to[*User Editing by a Super Admin – Editing User’s Permissions, Organizations, Roles and Details*.](#user-editing-by-a-super-admin-editing-users-permissions-organizations-roles-and-details)
-      - An organizational admin can set the new user’s role in the organization.
-For instructions, refer to[*User Editing by an Organizational Admin – Editing User’s Role*](#user-editing-by-an-organizational-admin-editing-user-s-role)
+     - An organizational admin can set the new user’s role in the organization, described below.

-#### User Editing by a Super Admin – Editing User’s Permissions, Organizations, Roles and Details
+#### User Editing by a Super Admin - Editing User's Permissions, Organizations, Roles and Details

 A super admin can set a user’s permissions, organizational roles, and other settings. **To edit a user:**